Best rates guaranteed

 Villages full of character

-In the surroundings of Royan, you will have many villages, full of charm, which will seduce you with their history, their architecture or their location.
+In the surroundings of your hotel in Royan, you will have many villages, full of charm, which will seduce you with their history, their architecture or their location.
 We offer you a short itinerary that will take you through three of these exceptional villages.
-Start your visit with Saint-Georges-de-Didonne and its many coves that dot the coastal path, continue with Meschers-sur-Gironde with its famous troglodyte caves of Régulus and Matata, and finally, finish with the village of Talmont- sur-Gironde, classified among the Most Beautiful Villages of France, known for its Sainte-Radegonde de Talmont church and its Museum of the Treasures of Talmont and Fishing.
+Start your visit with Saint-Georges-de-Didonne and its numerous coves which dot the coastal path, continue with Meschers-sur-Gironde with its famous troglodyte caves of Régulus and Matata, and finally, finish with the village of Talmont-sur-Gironde strong>, classified among the Most Beautiful Villages of France, known by its church Sainte-Radegonde de Talmont and its Museum of Treasures of Talmont and of Fishing.

 Link title